pythondekou/pythondekou/README.md

 Mathematical modeling, statiscal modeling, data analyses, Machine intelligence.
 My research work concerns mathematical modeling, agent-based modeling, coupling of agent-based models and mathematical models.
-I use these two models to describe and predict thé spread of infectious disease in thé environment
+I use these two models to describe and predict thé spread of infectious disease in the environment
 <!---
 pythondekou/pythondekou is a ✨ special ✨ repository because its `README.md` (this file)
 appears on your GitHub profile.